FCollaPi/p2-datasci4health/README.md

 | Medications-Reasons-Counts |            |           |    •      |
 | Medications-Type-Counts    |            |           |    •      |

-Due to their strong relationship, we will further explain the reasoning behind each addition and the results obtained after each trial in the "Obtained Results" session.
+We will further explain the reasoning behind each addition alongside the results obtained after each trial due to their strong relationship.

 As for the parameters, this is the timeframe in which they took place within our analysis: